mintel/opsgenie-dashboard/README.md

 An docker [OpsGenie](https://opsgenie.com) dashboard using [Smashing](https://smashing.github.io/).

-This makes of the OpsGenie Alerts and Schedules REST endpoints.
+This makes use of the OpsGenie Alerts and Schedules REST endpoints.

 ## TODO